jasonn85/Skewt/README.md

 An open-source, iOS app for viewing sounding data and forecasts from NOAA

 ## What's a Skew-T Log-P?
 If weather is the Matrix, reading a Skew-T Log-P chart is reading the green text.
 Metereologists and glider pilots understand.
-Pilots all should!
+All pilots should!

 ### 📈 The lines
-The two plotted lines are temperature (red here) and moisture (dew point, blue here).
+The two plotted lines are temperature (red) and moisture/dew point (blue).
 Height is height.
 (Pressure altitude is plotted logarithmically, hence Log-P).
 Left is cold; right is hot.
 Temperature is skewed so that a constant temperature atmosphere would slope up and to the right, hence Skew-T.

 ![Temperature line example](https://github.com/jasonn85/Skewt/assets/1328743/19f3a25a-5d46-4b04-8932-3da5badf04f0)